 - Application Deadline: April 2

-- Course Level: These opportunities are available to pursue research programme.
+- Course Level: These scholarships are available to pursue research programme.

-- Study Subject: These opportunities are awarded in the field offered by the university.
+- Study Subject: These scholarships are awarded in the field offered by the university.

 - Nationality: Estonia, Latvia, or Lithuania

 - Number of Scholarships: Not given